CarmenVarelaLab/PrepareFigures/README.md

 # PrepareFigures

-Improvements from matlab's boxplot function:
+ImprovedBoxplot .m file:  Improvements from matlab's boxplot function:

 -Data points are plotted
 -Median is plotted as 'target'